mukulkcg/kcg-redirection-lite/readme.txt

 == Installation ==
 1. Upload the plugin to `/wp-content/plugins/`
 2. Activate it through the “Plugins” menu in WordPress
-3. Go to “Redirects Managers” in the admin sidebar
+3. Go to “Redirects Manager” in the admin sidebar

 == Frequently Asked Questions ==
 = Does it support 404 logging? =